Skip to content

 Understanding Load Paths

-• The trusses carry the force down through their members toward the supports
+• Trusses carry force toward the supports

 The Five Things That Separate Strong Bridges from Weak Ones